HashirY/nextauth/imp.md

 create a accoutn on resend email service create a function in lib folder for mailing use it on the login and register actions

+# Aftermath of email

+create the same page where the link from the email goes then create a new verification form mark the route as public route create a new server action for the verification